Quarter Mile Calculator

 • Alternative sets (Fox, others) vary slightly in constants (e.g., 6.269 / 230)

-Representative sources discussing these forms: Omni Calculator, Greg R. quarter-mile calculator, Speedway Motors tech article.
+Representative sources discussing these forms: a third-party calculator, Greg R. quarter-mile calculator, Speedway Motors tech article.

 Tutti i calcoli si basano rigorosamente sulle formule e sui dati forniti da questa fonte.